Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 - 70-85% charge efficiency.

-- Cannot be charged fast.
+- It cannot be charged fast.

 - 5% of self-discharge per month, which is high.

-- Require you to top-off the electrolyte monthly.
+- Require you to top off the electrolyte monthly.

 - Tend to overheat when charging.